Kaung-HtetKyaw/Algorithm-Javascript-Implementation/README.md

 ## Bechmarks of pathfinding algorithms between Array and Binary Heap as Priority Queue

-> Following benchmarks are based on the open grids(grids with no obstacles)
+> Following benchmarks are based on travelling through open grids(grids with no obstacles) from 0x0 to WxH

 ### A\*